LukeShirnia/monit/README.md

-A basic python script used to check the responsiveness of a local application/website.
+Basic Monit configuration along with a python script used to check the responsiveness of a local application/website.
 <br />

-This uses a combination of monit and python to prevent a continuous loop of restarting the service
+This uses a combination of monit and python to prevent a continuous loop of restarting the service in the case of an application issue producing a bad error response code
 <br />

 <br />